pomettini/Slides/slides/unity-to-godot/unity-to-godot.md

 ---

-## I made a Player script, now how do I move it?
+## I have made a Player script, now how do I move it?

 ```gdscript
 extends CharacterBody2D